gchandra10/ml_export_import_demo/README.md

 # Unity Catalog : Export Import Ml Models

-## Using Github Actions copy ML Models from one UC Metastore to another UC Metastore.
+### Using Github Actions, copy ML Models from one UC Metastore to another UC Metastore.

 This demo uses the following open source tool.